 Research in the Farris lab focuses on understanding the molecular and cellular mechanisms underlying learning and how these processes are disrupted in neurodevelopmental disorders, such as autism spectrum disorders.
-In particular, we are interested in understanding how neurons respond during learning and how those responses differ between cell types thought to store different aspects of memory, such as who, what, when and where.
+In particular, we are interested in understanding how neurons respond during learning and how those responses differ between genetically distinct cell types thought to be required for different parts of memory, such as who, what, when and where.

 Neurons engaged during a learning experience often respond by altering the levels of transcription and translation of molecules needed for memory storage.
 One of the many challenges that neurons need to overcome is the distance between where molecules are made (in the nucleus) and where they are needed (at the synapse), which is often hundreds of microns away.
-One way neurons achieve this is by localizing RNA molecules at the synapse, so that they can be rapidly translated in response to local cues, such as changes in the activity of specific inputs.
+One way neurons achieve this is by localizing RNA molecules to the synapse, so that they can be rapidly translated in response to local cues, such as changes in the activity of specific inputs.
 These newly synthesized proteins can then remodel the strength of synaptic connections in an input- and synapse-specific fashion.
 It’s widely believed that changes in the strength of specific synapses (both increases and decreases) is the molecular correlate of memory storage in the brain.